 401(k) Plan -- Effective December 31, 1996, Domain has offered its employees an employee 401(k) savings plan (the "401(k) Plan").
 The 401(k) Plan covers all full-time employees and entitles each to contribute up to 15% of his or her annual compensation subject to maximum limitations imposed by the Internal Revenue Code.
-The 401(k) Plan allows for employer matching of up to 8% of the employee's contributions based on years of participation in the plan, including years of participation in the 401(k) Plan during 1997 were \$146,000.
+The 401(k) Plan allows for employer matching of up to 8% of the employee's contributions based on years of participation in the plan, including years of participation in the 401(k) plan previously offered by Tenneco.
+Domain's contributions to the 401(k) Plan during 1997 were \$146,000.